-In order to comply with the following internal controls, the General Manager, the Director of Administrative Services, the District's Engineer and the District's Project Manager shall share responsibility to assure that disbursements are made only after each request for disbursement is substantiated with appropriate invoices, requisitions and other supporting documentation.
-Each of the aforementioned shall thoroughly review any request for disbursement and may request further documentation as may be deemed appropriate.

-- To ensure that proceeds of any debt issued in accordance with its governing documents and this Policy, no disbursements shall be made without the written approval of the Director of Administrative Services and General Manager.
-The draw request shall be provided to the District by the Project Manager with the consent of the District's Engineer.
-Approval shall only be provided when the Director of Administrative Services is in receipt of an appropriate certification from the Project Manager with supporting invoices from suppliers and / or contractors evidencing appropriate expenses in connection with the project. - In the case of an issue of bonds, the proceeds of which will be used by a governmental entity other than the District, the District may rely upon a certification by such other governmental entity that it has adopted the policies described in SB 1029.
+- In order to comply with the following internal controls, the General Manager, the Director of Administrative Services, the District's Engineer, and the District's Project Manager Engineer and the District's Inspector shall share responsibility to assure that disbursements are made only after each request for disbursement is substantiated with appropriate invoices, requisitions and other supporting documentation.
+Each of the aforementioned shall thoroughly review any request for disbursement and may request further documentation as may be deemed appropriate. - To ensure that proceeds of any debt issued in accordance with its governing documents and this Policy, no disbursements shall be made without the written approval of the Director of Administrative Services and General Manager.
+The draw request shall be provided to the District by the Pproject Manager Eengineer with the consent of the District's Engineerlinspector.
+Approval shall only be provided when the Director of Administrative Services is in receipt of an appropriate certification from the construction Pproject Mmanager with supporting invoices from suppliers and / or contractors evidencing appropriate expenses in connection with the project. - In the case of an issue of bonds, the proceeds of which will be used by a governmental entity other than the District, the District may rely upon a certification by such other governmental entity that it has adopted the policies described in SB 1029.